 ‘We offer seven different academic Challenges in areas of STEM [science, technology, engineering and mathematics], fine arts, service learning, and early learning.
 2019-20 Challenge Previews are found here.
 Check back in July to download our First Look Document and watch our Challenge Preview videos.
 The age/grade requirements to participate in the 2019-20 Destination Imagination Challenge Program are found on the site’.

 Destination Imagination tournaments typically begin in February of each year and run through April.
+The Global Final is 20-23 May 2020 in the USA.
 Details can be found in the First Look book available here.

 ‘Australia’s longest running electric motor sport competition, first established in 2001.
 The aim of the event is to have teams - mainly from high schools - design, build, test and construct a small single seat electric vehicle, powered by a limited battery capacity and built to a limited budget’.
 Based in Western Australia.
 Contact and other details available on the site.